ilios/user-guide/courses-and-sessions/courses/README.md

   - **Publication Status:** This is a drop-down menu containing the options for publishing a course - listed below.
     - **Not Published:** initial status at course creation time - can be returned to this later by using **UnPublish**
     - **Publish** or **Publish As-Is:** publishes course
-    - **Review Missing Items:** takes user to area to review desired or required items for course publication
+    - **Review Missing Items:** review desired or required items for course publication
     - **Mark as Scheduled:** sets course to `Scheduled` status
     - **UnPublish:** only available if course has been published - reverts course to `Not Published` status